Parallel programming model

 In computing, a parallel programming model is an abstraction of parallel computer architecture, with which it is convenient to express algorithms and their composition in programs.
 The value of a programming model can be judged on its generality: how well a range of different problems can be expressed for a variety of different architectures, and its performance: how efficiently the compiled programs can execute.
-The implementation of a parallel programming model can take the form of a library invoked from a sequential language, as an extension to an existing language, or as an entirely new language.
+The implementation of a parallel programming model can take the form of a library invoked from a programming language, as an extension to an existing languages.

 Consensus around a particular programming model is important because it leads to different parallel computers being built with support for the model, thereby facilitating portability of software.
 In this sense, programming models are referred to as bridging between hardware and software.

 Classification of parallel programming models

 Classifications of parallel programming models can be divided broadly into two areas: process interaction and problem decomposition.